davidefiocco/streamlit-fastapi-model-serving/blogpost.md

 One just needs to add Dockerfiles, `pip` requirements and the core Pytorch code (stealing from the [official tutorial](https://pytorch.org/hub/pytorch_vision_deeplabv3_resnet101/)) to come up with a [complete solution](https://github.com/davidefiocco/streamlit-fastapi-model-serving/).

+Note that we're dealing with images in this example, but the example above can be modified to use other kind of data in input and output!

 To test the application locally one can simply execute in a command line

 ```bash